nazavode/nazavode.github.io/content/post/python-visitor-singledispatch.md

 > and *then* dispatch on the second argument (through generic function
 > dispatch).

-**Disclaimer**: I want to stress again the fact that doing *method dispatching* must be considered a Python bad practice since it's actually an attempt to negate *duck typing*, the soul of the language.
+**Disclaimer**: I want to stress again the point that doing *method dispatching* must be considered a Python bad practice since it's actually an attempt to negate *duck typing*, the soul of the language.
 If you're considering this kind of stuff, think about it two, three, *ten times*: in the vast majority of situations it's just a clear evidence of bad design.

-Despite that, the `singledispatch` decorator is now standard and it looks like the *neat* way to cope with some specific situations ([AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) anyone?).
+Despite that, the `singledispatch` decorator is now standard and it looks like *the neat* way to cope with some specific situations ([AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) anyone?).

 [cpp-vtable]: https://en.wikipedia.org/wiki/Virtual_method_table